awsdocs/AWS-Kinesis-Video-Documentation/doc_source/API_dataplane_PutMedia.md

 **Note**
 This operation is only available for the AWS SDK for Java\.
 It is not supported in AWS SDKs for other languages\.

+**Note**
+Kinesis Video Streams does not parse and validate the codec private data during ingestion and archival via the PutMedia API\.
+KVS extracts and validates the necessary information from the codec private data for MPEG\-TS and MP4 fragment packaging when consuming the stream via the HLS APIs\.

 ## Request Syntax<a name="API_dataplane_PutMedia_RequestSyntax"></a>

 ```